Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 They're so hypocritical.

-It's like a hairball of hypocrisy down the gullet of humanity.
+My God, it's like a hairball of hypocrisy down the gullet of humanity.

-It is I mean, it's very predictable, right?
+It is, I mean, it's very predictable, right?

 It's very predictable.